Vysybyl/qarabas/_posts/2017-09-19-ousadia-en.md

 \- There always exists that risk, and maybe some fear...

-\- That someone would come after you with a stick...
+\- That someone could come after you with a stick...

 \- ... but I do not control the effects that my writings have on people.
 Clearly I do not write to offend anyone, but I can't control it any more than I can make the readers find any value in what I do.